Stacking 5' Round Bales

-A hoop building for hay storage is much quicker and cheaper to build than a pole type hay barn.
+A hoop for a hay storage building is much quicker and cheaper to build than a pole type hay barn.
 Many hay producers see payback within a year or two.
-A livestock operation might have a little harder time measuring the benefits of barn hay storage but they are definitely going to see them in both the quantity of feed consumed and the quality of their livestock.
+A livestock operation might have a little harder time measuring the benefits of a hay storage barn but they are definitely going to see them in both the quantity of feed consumed and the quality of their livestock.

 Many times, you can put both hay and livestock under the same roof if you build a big enough hoop barn and divide it.
 Imagine the convenience of not even having to leave the building to feed your livestock.

 How many bales can you store in a hoop building?

 How much hay you can put in a hoop barn depends largely on three factors; the size of the hoop shed, the size of the bales and your equipment.